Daily 20-Minute Product Tour at 1:00 PM ET

 • Carpet

-What is typically not covered by a TI allowance?
+What is typically not covered by a Tenant Improvement Allowance?

 Most landlords do not allow the TI allowance to be used for miscellaneous expenses incurred to cater to the specific needs of the client or improvements that do not provide any value to the landlord.
 Improvements that can be removed once the tenant leaves are not covered by the TI allowance either.
 However, in some cases, landlords would be willing to contribute a small share of the TI allowance for some expenses to secure a rental contract.